discordjs/discord.js/docs/examples/commands.md

 });
 ```

 And that's it!
-As soon as your client gets ready, it will register our `echo` command.
+As soon as your client gets ready, it will register the `echo` command.

-## Handling commands
+## Handling Commands

 Now let's implement a simple handler for it: